What type of hair “falls out”?

 What can be done to minimize the effects of post-operative shedding?

 The first is using medication, the second is timing the transplant properly, and the third is performing a procedure using a sufficient number of grafts.
-Finasteride 1mg reverses or halts the miniaturization process in many individuals and would seem to be the logical way to decrease the risk of shedding following a transplant.
+There is an FDA approved medication we can prescribe that reverses or halts the miniaturization process in many individuals and would seem to be the logical way to decrease the risk of shedding following a transplant.

 Timing and the size of the transplant session are the most important issues.
 It is important to wait until a patient is ready to have a transplant, and then to perform one of sufficient size so that if there is some shedding, the procedure will more than compensate for it.